-The Centre is funded primarily by the Province of Ontario in accordance with approved funding arrangements approved by both the Ministry of Health and Long-Term Care (MOHLTC) and the Local Health Integration Networks (LHINs).
+The Centre is funded primarily by the Province of Ontario in accordance with approved funding arrangements approved by both the Ministry of Health (MOH) and Ministry of Long-Term Care (MLTC) and the Local Health Integration Networks (LHINs).
 Under the Connecting Care Act, 2019, the funder will transfer from the LHINs to Ontario Health.